 Selling your home and trying to get it off the market can seem like a daunting task.
-It’s easy to be overwhelmed, when you consider all of the things you have to do, to curate a home that can showcase its best qualities to a prospective buyer.
+It’s easy to be overwhelmed when you consider all of the things you have to do.
+To curate a home that can showcase its best qualities to a prospective buyer, you need an expert for staging your home.
 While hiring a real estate professional and figuring out a listing price is just the first step, perhaps most important, is to make your home show a potential buyer the opportunities it can offer them and their family.
 That’s where staging comes in.

-Staging your space in a way that will be visually appealing to prospective buyers, is an amazing opportunity, for ensuring your home appeals to buyers and shows off its best qualities.
+Staging your space in a way that will be visually appealing to prospective buyers, is an amazing opportunity.
+This ensures your home appeals to buyers and shows off its best qualities.
 While this step is often overlooked, when considering all of the other things that take priority, staging expert Kirsten Blazek, founder of A1000xBetter, shares her top tips and strategies to get your home sold fast.
-If you’ve ever had reservations that an investment in staging is right for you, Kirsten shares some great reasons why staging can elevate your home to a level buyers will fawn over!
+If you’ve ever had reservations that an investment in staging is right for you.
+Kirsten shares some great reasons why staging can elevate your home to a level buyers will fawn over!
 Read on to discover all of Kirsten’s best ideas!

 Sell A Lifestyle

 We believe that selling a home isn’t just about the house itself, but it is also about selling a lifestyle and a great staging enables buyers to imagine their lives in a house, says Kirsten.
 We always strive to take a house from being just a “house” to being an actual home.
 Once a buyer has an emotional connection with a property, they are much more likely to feel invested and ultimately make an offer.
 We believe we add a soul and life back into an empty house when we stage it!